How To Edit Your WordPress User Profile

 11 – About Yourself > Biographical Info

-This section lets you insert a personal or business description for your visitors or blog readers.
+In this section, you can add a personal or business description for your site visitors or blog readers.

 This feature not only lets you tell the world about yourself or your business, it can also be used to convert new visitors into leads for your products or services.